bzerangue/jquery_date_picker/README.markdown

 * The date picker is styled using the default jQuery UI 'Cupertino' theme.

 ## Changelog ##
+- **1.5:** Updated jQueryUI and made it compatible with Symphony 2.3.3 and higher.
 - **1.4:** Updated for Symphony 2.3.
 - **1.3:** Changes by [kanduvisla](http://github.com/kanduvisla/) to make CSS compatible with Symphony 2.2
 - **1.2:** Added .repeatingdate selector to initialise JS.